 A reminder to stay committed to the ever-evolving life long process of exploring the secrets of the art of music.
 Remember this.
 Remember to take time to honor music as an artform that promotes the best interests of humankind— & live in harmony with these interests.
 Remember to do more of these meditative musical explorations.
-Even if all that is achieved is recalling—as I just did—these potentially sanity saving lines from the fourth part of Nietzsche’s Thus Spake Zarathustra:
+Even if all that is achieved is reading—as I just did—these potentially sanity saving lines from the fourth part of Nietzsche’s Thus Spake Zarathustra:

 Brave is he who knows fear but conquers fear, who sees the abyss, but with pride.
 Who sees the abyss but with the eyes of an eagle; who grasps the abyss with the talons of an eagle—that man has courage.

 In this abysmal environment of injustice, brutality & inhumanity, such meditations can be particularly powerful—they can even be a matter of life and death.